mzalota/katas/README.md

 24) Remove empty string operand
 25) Replace constructor with factory method
 26) Replace '+' with 'String.format()'
+27) Move 'return' closer to computation of the value of ''
+28) Delete catch for 'xyzException'

 - Replace Stream API chain with loop
 - Collapse loop with Stream API

 ## References to additional refactoring tutorials